 Mayor Pro Tem Treviño asked for clarification on Funding Allocations for the Utility Assistance Program.
 Ms. Woosley clarified that the Department was asking for less than in previous years and highlighted the policy change for said Program that included paying Utility bills in excess of \$200 at one time.
-At the request of Mayor Pro Tem Treviño, Ms. Woosley reported that the Department was asking for Funding that would pay for temporary living arrangements for Homeowners and Residents of Boarding Homes that are scheduled to have their home demolished by the Dangerous Structures Board.
+Mayor Pro Tem Treviño asked of the assistance provided to individuals affected by demolition of their home.
+Ms. Woosley reported that the Department was asking for Funding that would pay for temporary living arrangements for Homeowners and Residents of Boarding Homes that are scheduled to have their home demolished by the Dangerous Structures Board.

-Mayor Pro Tem Treviño asked of the Plan to amend regulations regarding feeding the Homeless.
-Ms. Woosley stated that the Department was collaborating with the Health Department and the City Attorney's Office to amend Chapter 13 of the Code of Ordinances.
+Mayor Pro Tem Treviño asked of the Plan to amend regulations regarding feeding the Ms. Woosley stated that the Department was collaborating with the Health Homeless.
+Department and the City Attorney's Office to amend Chapter 13 of the Code of Ordinances.
 She noted that the intent was to address the hunger of Homeless individuals while safeguarding the safety and welfare of the Community.
-It was also reported that the Department planned on entering into an Agreement with the Center for Healthcare Services to increase Outreach efforts for the Homeless population in the Downtown Area.
-Ms Woosley noted that with increased one-on-one discussions, trust could be established with the hope that the Homeless person would seek long-term assistance for addiction and Mayor Pro Tem Treviño asked of the Plan to address medical mental health needs. challenges encountered by the Homeless.
-Woosley stated that the challenges Ms. encountered include the Homeless person not implementing proper hygiene practices and not having a permanent home for recuperating once admitted into the hospital.
-Staff was charged with developing trusting relationships with the Homeless so that they could receive medical assistance on a frequent basis while being treated for addiction and mental health issues.
+It was also reported that the Department planned on entering into an Agreement with the Center for Healthcare Services to increase Outreach efforts.
+Ms. Woosley noted that with increased one-on-one discussions, trust could be established with the hope that the Homeless person would seek long-term assistance for addiction and mental health needs.
+Mayor Pro Tem Treviño asked of the Plan to address medical challenges encountered by the Homeless.
+Ms. Woosley stated that the challenges encountered include the Homeless person not implementing proper hygiene practices and not having a permanent home for recuperating once admitted into the hospital.